moehriegitt/hob3l/doc/scadformat.md

 This specifies a sphere centered at [0,0,0] with the radius `r`.

-Hob3l does not render the sphere as a polyhedron like OpenSCAD, but computes for each slice the ellipse cut from the ellipoid defined by the sphere with its coordinate matrix.
+Hob3l does not render the sphere as a polyhedron like OpenSCAD, but computes for each slice the ellipse cut from the ellipsoid defined by the sphere with its coordinate matrix.
 The resulting ellipse will be converted into a polygon with `$fn` vertices.
 One of the vertices of the polygon shape is at y=0 in the positive x axis.